 Model Limitations

-Models only approximate natural phenomenon.
-Most models are inherently inexact because the mathematical description is imperfect and/or our understanding of phenomenon is incomplete.
+Since models only approximate natural phenomena, they are inherently inexact.
+The mathematical description can be imperfect and/or our understanding of phenomenon may not be complete.
 The mathematical parameters used in models to represent real processes are often uncertain because these parameters are empirically determined or represent multiple processes.
 Additionally, the initial or starting conditions and/or the boundary conditions in a model may not be well known.

 Model Calibration